 In data modelling, inheritance is a way to form new types using types that have already been defined.
-The new types, known as derived types (or sub-types), take over (or inherit) properties of the pre-existing types, which are referred to as base types (or super types).
+The new types, known as derived types (or sub-types), take over (or inherit) properties of the pre-existing types, which are referred to as base types (or super-types).
 The derived types may define new additional properties, but also change existing properties, the latter is called overriding.
-This is used to assign unique property values to sub-types such as name and definition but overriding of characteristics such as bindings to attributes should be avoided by only including common characteristics in the super type.
+This is used to assign unique property values to sub-types such as name and definition but overriding of characteristics such as bindings to attributes should be avoided by only including common characteristics in the super-type.
 In the scope of a feature catalogue both feature and information types can be derived from other feature or information types.
 But a feature type cannot be derived from an information type or vice versa.
-Attributes and associations defined for the super type will also belong to the sub type.
-The definition of the sub type is usually redefined.
-In the context of this standard inheritance will be always simple, i.e. each type cannot be derived from more than one super type.
+Attributes and associations defined for the super-type will also belong to the sub-type.
+The definition of the sub-type is usually redefined.
+In the context of this standard inheritance will be always simple, meaning each type cannot be derived from more than one super-type.

-EXAMPLE Cardinal and lateral buoys may be derived from an (abstract) type buoy.
-The super type already defines attributes like colour, shape, name, and associations to lights or top marks.
+EXAMPLE 1 Cardinal and lateral buoys may be derived from an (abstract) type buoy.
+The super-type already defines attributes like colour, shape, name, and associations to lights or top marks.
 The derived types add special information only valid for the specialized type like category of cardinal mark or category of lateral mark respectively.

 Inheritance builds hierarchical structures which may become difficult to manage if they are too complex or not sufficiently mature.
-It is always good design practice to keep the depth of an inheritance tree as shallow as possible.
+It is generally good design practice to keep the depth of an inheritance tree as shallow as possible.
+On the other hand, sometimes inheritance trees simplify models by grouping types which are derived from the same basic concept and which have the same characteristics, so inheritance even at multiple levels should be used where appropriate.